 The quiz itself should have no more than 10 questions.
 Each one should be short and easy to understand.
 Ideally, it should take prospects two to three minutes to answer the quiz.
 Aside from being fun and engaging, your questions should also segment your audience into different groups or personas.
 By the end of the quiz, you want to gain crucial information such as their goals, problems, or spending power.

 Use illustrations or images wherever possible.
 Refrain from using photos that have nothing to do with the quiz itself.
 Depending on your industry, you may want to use professional photos so that the quality won’t diminish the credibility of the quiz.
 You may also use custom images on the questions and answer options if you have the means to do so.

 4. Configure your lead form

-Since you’re using a quiz funnel to grow your email address, don’t forget to add a lead form.
+Since you’re using a quiz funnel to grow your email address database, don’t forget to add a lead form.
 Configure the lead generation settings so you can get the information you need.
 You can ask for their name, phone number, or email address.

 Don’t forget to inform them that they will see their results after they fill in the form.
 More importantly, make sure they know that you aren’t forcing them to give up their email address if they don’t want to.
 Give them an opportunity to skip the step and proceed to the results page.

 If you intend to send follow-up communications that are tailored to their needs or interests, make sure you inform them beforehand.
 It may also be a good idea to verify the validity of the contact info they provided before you send the follow-up.
 It’s super easy with a free email checker and it reduces email bounce rates significantly.